 - Measure 2 tablespoons of seeds/beans

-- Place screen on jar and attach with ring or attach cheesecloth with a rubber band.
+- Place the screen on the jar and attach it with a ring or attach cheesecloth with a rubber band.

-- Pour 1 cup of cold water into jar through screen.
+- Pour 1 cup of cold water into the jar through the screen.

 - Swish seeds gently.

 - Let sit overnight for between 8-12 hours.
 (Larger beans need 12-16 hours soaking.)

 - Keeping the screen on, pour out the water, and rinse seeds again with cold water.

 - Place jar in a dimly lit location out of direct sunlight.

 - Repeat step 7 twice a day for 3 or 4 days.
 Larger beans will need 6 days of rinsing.